-UNIX-like platforms - Conditions Option 1 Option 2 Option 3 Option 4 Option 5 and OracleInventoryAsSysdba = True True False False n.a. and OracleInventoryUser = Valid user Not set Valid user Not set n.a.
-Then: Impersonated account is That user Process owner That user Not supported n.a.
+UNIX-like platforms - Conditions Option 1 Option 2 Option 3 Option 4 Option 5 If the executable runs as root root root root Any other account and OracleInventoryAsSysdba = True True False False n.a. and OracleInventoryUser = Valid user Not set Valid user Not set n.a.
+Then: Impersonated account is That user (see Tip below) Process owner That user (see Tip below) Not supported n.a.
 Command line parameters for sqlplus "/ as sysdba" "/ as sysdba" "/ " No inventory No inventory